 Architect in ChargeXavier De Wil, Charles Herfurth

-From the architect.
+Text description provided by the architects.
 Programmes of this type are notorious for producing mundane buildings – devoid of interest at best, and often outright urbicide.
 Our vision goes beyond the mere cosmetic upgrade of the decorated shed, asking: How can the designers of a supermarket quietly succeed in weaving part of the urban fabric?

 Situated in the middle of an elongated 180m long and largely paved city block, the project aims to improve the quality and permeability of the site, both for users of the building and for residents of the area.